cleentfaar/CLSlackBundle/Resources/doc/contributing.md

 - Add tests!
 This package is still undergoing huge refactorings in short periods of time (this is another reason why the version hasn't reached `1.0` yet), but tests should be completed now to solidify the codebase.
-- Improving the way data is validated before sending it to Slack (whilst creating a request), and receiving it from Slack (whilst creating a response).
 - Further extend documentation, especially the [library's](https://github.com/cleentfaar/slack).